tdewin/best-practices-guide/resource_planning/wan_acceleration.md

 # WAN Acceleration

-By combining multiple technologies such as network compression, multi-threading, dynamic TCP window size, variable block size deduplication and global caching, WAN acceleration provides sufficient capability whilst the required network bandwidth is dramatically reduced when performing backup copy and replication jobs.
-This technology is specifically designed to accelerate Veeam job, and any other WAN acceleration technology should be disabled for Veeam traffic.
+By combining multiple technologies such as network compression, multi-threading, dynamic TCP window size, variable block size deduplication and global caching, WAN acceleration provides sufficient capability whilst the required network bandwidth is dramatically reduced when performing Backup Copy and Replication jobs.
+This technology is specifically designed to accelerate Veeam job.
+Any other WAN acceleration technology should be disabled for Veeam traffic.

 To determine whether WAN acceleration is necessary in an environment, it is important to understand what particular savings can be achieved.